Giving the Gift of Happiness

 Infertility statistics are rising in the United States, and even with assisted reproduction techniques available, some couples are still unable to have a child without the assistance of a gestational carrier/surrogate mother.

-Being a surrogate mother means giving the gift of life to a couple who would otherwise never have biological children of their own.
+Becoming a surrogate mother means giving the gift of life to a couple who would otherwise never have biological children of their own.

 Surrogate Solutions will guide both parties through the entire surrogacy process.
 If, at any time, the gestational carrier or intended parents have questions regarding the process, Surrogate Solutions is here to help.
-We desire to take all the stress off of the intended parents and surrogate and make this a memorable experience for all involved.
+We desire to take all the stress off of the intended parents and surrogate, and make this a memorable experience for all involved.

 To determine if you qualify to be a surrogate mother, please click here for a list of surrogate mother requirements for gestational carriers, or contact us to discuss how to become a surrogate mother.